tarampampam/indocker-app/README.md

 > This project previously was called `localhost.tools`

+> [!WARNING]
+> v1 is not actively maintained.
+Please, upgrade to the v2 version of the project when it will be released.

 One time you may want to run docker containers locally and interact with they're using domain names instead of different TCP/UDP ports.
 And in addition - you want to use HTTPS protocol for this.
 This is what this project is about.